FAQs

 • 4,900 feet along I-465 northbound near 65th and 71st streets

-Noise barriers are typically built during the later stages of construction, after earth moving is completed for the widened interstate and new ditches.
+A portion of the noise barrier along northbound I-465 past 75th Street has been built.
+Construction on the remaining noise barriers will continue through the end of the project, with road construction remaining the primary focus at this time.
 The new noise barriers are expected to closely match the light gray ashlar stone pattern already in use on the north and northeast sides of Indianapolis.
 View color and texture examples in the Noise Barriers album on the Photos & Videos webpage.

 An Environmental Assessment for the project was completed and a Finding of No Significant Impact (FONSI) was approved on January 15, 2021.
 A total of 1.84 linear miles of impacts are expected across the 16 streams in the project area.
 Just over six acres of wetlands and nearly 20.5 acres of trees are expected to be impacted.
 The Indiana Stream and Wetland Mitigation Program will be used to mitigate impacts.